tokenized/docs/protocol-actions.md

             uint(1)
         </td>
         <td>
             Supported values: 1 - Contract-wide Asset Governance.
 0 - Asset-wide Asset Governance.
-If a referendum or initiative is used to propose a modification to a subfield controlled by the asset auth flags, then the vote will either be a contract-wide vote (all assets vote on the referendum/initiative) or an asset-wide vote (only this asset votes on the referendum/initiative) depending on the value in this subfield.
+If a referendum or initiative is used to propose a modification to a subfield controlled by the asset permissions, then the vote will either be a contract-wide vote (all assets vote on the referendum/initiative) or an asset-wide vote (only this asset votes on the referendum/initiative) depending on the value in this subfield.
 The voting system specifies the voting rules.
              Example: 1
         </td>
     </tr>